loconsta/GoodMovieWithoutMoney/_includes/tabs/introduction.md

 <p align="justify"><i> You immediately send an email to Ms. Monani.
 You receive a fast answer, which is already a good sign.
 You schedule a meeting with the boss of the NoLemonNoMelon company in a few days. </i></p>

 <p align="justify"><i> The day has come, 2 minutes before the meeting time you click on the zoom link Lorance gave you.
 Of course, you haven’t updated zoom, so you connect late (otherwise it would have been too easy).
-During the discussion you and Ms. Monani make a deal: he is going to collect and analyse all the movie data he finds in order to provide you with insights into what kind of movie you should produce.
-In exchange you will pay him 5% of your revenue. </i></p>
+During the discussion you and Ms. Monani make a deal: she is going to collect and analyse all the movie data she finds in order to provide you with insights into what kind of movie you should produce.
+In exchange you will pay her 5% of your revenue. </i></p>

 <i>Ms. Monani and her amazing team work day and night to present the analysis as soon as possible.</i>